gnat/sublime-outline-notes-publisher/README.md

     Of your notes.
     In a list.
     It will become a nice HTML file.
-        With a <ul> hierarchy based on indent levels.
+        With a list hierarchy based on indent levels.
             Isn't this convenient?
             Whitespace significant outliner style notes.
             Similar to: